jandie1505/rescue-os/README.md

 ## Download

-You can download pre-built ISOs on [GitHub Releases](https://github.com/jandie1505/rescue-os/releases/latest).
+You can download pre-built ISOs from [GitHub Releases](https://github.com/jandie1505/rescue-os/releases/latest).
 They are automatically built every 2 months with the newest available packages.

 ## Installation